mushiewaffle/RivaLoL/README.md

 The website can be accessed through the following link:

-**Note the link above is not a working version of the website as GitHub Pages is static and cannot run the needed python files but for reference a broken version of the website can be accessed with https://mushiewaffle.github.io/RivaLoL/**
+**Note the link below is not a working version of the website as GitHub Pages is static and cannot run the needed python files but for reference a broken version of the website can be accessed with https://mushiewaffle.github.io/RivaLoL/**